Gastronomic trips

 An image of the Hasir restaurant in Berlin.

-There is always room for dessert
+There is always a corner for something sweet

 View this post on Instagram A post shared by SOFI (@sofithebakery)